-2018/2019: The objective for West Coast of Vancouver Island (WCVI) Chinook was to manage Canadian ocean fisheries (specified below) to an exploitation rate of 10%.
+2019/2020: The objective for West Coast of Vancouver Island (WCVI) Chinook was to manage Canadian ocean fisheries (specified below) to an exploitation rate of 10%.
 The objective for North Coast Chinook was to manage in accordance with the allocation policy, and to manage the northern troll fishery to a WCVI Chinook exploitation rate of 3.2%.

-Management actions continued in 2018 for WCVI Chinook.
+Management actions continued in 2019 for WCVI Chinook.
 Exploitation rates are determined post-season from Coded Wire Tag (CWT) data gathered from these fisheries.
 The exploitation rate limit includes Chinook kept, as well as an estimate of fishing related mortalities of released fish.

 The time and area management actions for the WCVI troll fishery are designed to maintain negligible impact on returning natural WCVI Chinook stocks.
 The WCVI troll fishery was limited to well off shore of the surf line (5 miles in southern Areas and 2 miles in Area 127) during the time when WCVI stocks are returning to their natal streams.
 Size limit and harvest restrictions were in place for the WCVI recreational fishery from July 15 to September 1 (NWVI) and August 1 to September 15 (SWVI) to protect returning WCVI origin Chinook stocks.
 Changes to the management of the recreational fishery within the management corridor were implemented in 2016 and have continued since, changing from size limit management to a network or open or closed areas.
 In more terminal in-shore areas, conservation measures included a combination of maximum size limits, Chinook non-retention areas and finfish closures depending on the level of concern for local stocks.
+New 2019 Fraser Chinook measures will have likely reduced harvest pressure in non-terminal interception areas.

-The Northern troll, Haida Gwaii Sport, WCVI Troll, WCVI Sport fisheries exploitation rate for the 2018 season was 16%.
+The Northern troll, Haida Gwaii Sport, WCVI Troll, WCVI Sport fisheries exploitation rate for the 2019 season was 10.8%.
 The objective was to manage the aggregate of Northern troll, Haida Gwaii Sport, WCVI Troll, WCVI Sport fisheries to a total of 10% measured by CWT.